firebase/geofire-js/README.md

 Adds the provided `key` - `location` pair to Firebase.
 Returns an empty promise which is fulfilled when the write is complete.

-If the provided `key` already exists in this `GeoFire`, it will be overwritten.
+If the provided `key` already exists in this `GeoFire`, it will be overwritten with the new `location` value.

 `location` must have the form `[latitude, longitude]`.